Bhaveshsapkale/Recipe-Generator/README.md

 API key is exposed in frontend (not production-safe)

-Rate limits depend on OpenAI usage
+Rate limits depend on Google Gemini usage

 Backend version recommended for real-world use